SEProjGrp5/ScheduleBot/README.md

-:muscle: What's new in V4:
+:sparkles: What's new in V4:
 ---
 Following are the new features that we have implemented for version 3 :